Student-centric advice and objective recommendations

 Commitment to work

 Some employers will require that you stay on for a set period of time after you obtain your degree.
 Tuition reimbursement is an investment that companies make in developing their workforce.
 In order to see a return on their investment, they need a guarantee that you will continue to work there.
 These agreements can range between months and years.
-If you do not fulfill your work requirement, you would be required to repay your tuition reimbursement.
+If you do not fulfill your work requirement, you may be required to repay your tuition reimbursement.

 Related: How to get tuition reimbursement by working at Chipotle